 France is known for romance, decadent wines, crusty baguettes and cheeses aged to perfection.
 France is also famous for its pocket thieves and swindlers.
 Petty crime, bag snatching and pickpocketing present a common annoyance for travelers throughout the country, but mainly in larger cities such as Paris, Marseilles, Nice and Strasbourg.
-Key targets for lone and gangs of thieves include public transportation, hotel lobbies, tourist attractions and sites, restaurants and cafes, and beaches to name few.
+Key targets for lone and gangs of thieves include public transportation, hotel lobbies, tourist attractions and sites, restaurants and cafes, and beaches to name a few.

 Child Pickpockets in France – A Surprising Problem

-One thing that anyone traveling to any of the major cities of France should be aware of – as well as any major European city for that mater is – child or teenage pickpockets.
+One thing that anyone traveling to any of the major cities of France should be aware of – as well as any major European city for that matter, is – child or teenage pickpockets.
 Reports of them are more and more common and numerous reports come out of France.
 The problem appears to be increasing because of the way European laws treat children and teenagers when they are arrested – very little happens to them.
 Because of this, more and more adult thieves educate young children and teenagers to commit these crimes.